Tip #1: Replace the search codes by queries.

 WEBDEV proposes 3 different modes for each type of control:

-- automatic mode: WEBDEV automatically detects whether the control is handled by programming and it generates the corresponding HTML code.
+- automatic mode: WEBDEV automatically detects whether the control is handled through programming and it generates the corresponding HTML code.
 This last option is recommended because the generated HTML code is optimized according to the operations performed in your WEBDEV site.

 Tip #14: Avoid using too many CSS styles.